korvin2000/traiNNer-redux/README.md

 - [ESWT](https://github.com/Fried-Rice-Lab/FriedRiceLab)
   - The arch implementation of ESWT is from [ESWT](https://github.com/Fried-Rice-Lab/FriedRiceLab).
 The LICENSE of ESWT is [MIT License].
 - [SRFormer](https://github.com/HVision-NKU/SRFormer)
   - The arch implementation of SRFormer is from [SRFormer](https://github.com/HVision-NKU/SRFormer).
-The LICENSE of ESWT is [Apache License 2.0].
+The LICENSE of SRFormer is [Apache License 2.0].

 ***************************
 NEW FEATURE SUPPORT